What influences risk tolerance and the different types of investors.

 Typical investments for aggressive investors:

 • High-growth stocks.
-Companies with strong expansion potential, often in technology or emerging markets.
+Companies with strong expansion potential, often in technology or emerging markets, but with higher valuation and volatility risk.

 • High-yield corporate bonds.
 Offer higher returns but come with increased risk.